Washington Literary Society and Debating Union: Activities

-The Washington Society generally meets on Thursdays at 8 pm when classes are in session at the University of Virginia in Hotel C of the University's West Range, known colloquially as "Jefferson Hall," because Hotel C is technically controlled by Jefferson Literary and Debating Society.
+The Washington Society generally meets on Thursdays at 8 pm when classes are in session at the University of Virginia in Hotel C of the university's West Range, known colloquially as "Jefferson Hall," the meeting place of the Society's peers in the Jefferson Literary and Debating Society.
 Special meetings, such as the inaugural meeting every semester, may be held in other locations to accommodate for new member interest.
 Meetings generally consist of several literary presentations and a debate between two teams.
 Literary presentations and debates range from humorous discussions to serious readings or reenactments of plays, dramas, poems, stories, and the like.

 The Washington Society also participates in three annual debates with the Jefferson Society.
 The Ethics Debate is held in the fall semester and addresses questions of ethical decision-making.
 The Harrison Cup is a humorous debate held in the fall semester.
 The Smith-Simpson Debate on Foreign Policy was held between the two groups on a question of foreign policy in the spring and was endowed by R. Smith Simpson.
 The Smith-Simpson Debate occurs in the Dome Room of the Rotunda.

 In addition to participating in inter-society debates, the Washington Society works to promote speech and debate more broadly.
 The Society hosts two literary competitions for University of Virginia students with a cash prize awarded to the winner.
 The Society used to sponsor an annual book drive and help coordinate a middle school debate club at Burley Middle School in Charlotteville.
-The Society used to jointly host a high school debate tournament alongside the American Parliamentary Debate Association organization at the University in February.
+The Society used to jointly host a high school debate tournament alongside the American Parliamentary Debate Association organization at the university in February.